-The display shown when 'R' is used (see Figure 100) lists all of the enabled access controls in alphabetic order.
+The display shown when 'R' is used (see Figure 100 on page 279) lists all of the enabled access controls in alphabetic order.

-The display shown when 'V' is used (see Figure 104 on page 296) lists all of the enabled access controls and the offset within the role.
+The display shown when 'V' is used (see $\underline{\text{Figure 104 on page 283}}$) lists all of the enabled access controls and the offset within the role.

 The list can be ordered by the access control name or the offset.
 Press enter and the Domain Role Display panel appears.